golang/dep/docs/migrating.md

 $ dep init
 ```

-For many projects, this will just work. `dep init` will make educated guesses about what versions to use for your dependencies, generate sane `Gopkg.toml`, `Gopkg.lock`, and `vendor/`, and if your tests pass and builds work, then you're probably all done.
+For many projects, this will just work. `dep init` will make educated guesses about what versions to use for your dependencies, generate sane `Gopkg.toml`, `Gopkg.lock`, and `vendor/`, and if your tests pass and builds work, then you're probably done.
+(Congratulations!
+You should check out [Daily Dep](daily-dep.md) next.)

 The migration process is still difficult for some projects.
 If you're trying dep for the first time, this can be particularly frustrating, as you're trying to simultaneously learn how to use dep, and how your project *should* be managed in dep.
 The good news is,  `dep init` is usually the big difficulty hump; once you're over it, things get much easier.

 The goal of this guide is to provide enough information for you to reason about what's happening during `dep init`, so that you can at least understand what class of problems you're encountering, and what steps you might take to address them.
 To that end, we'll start with an overview of what  `dep init` is doing.

-One advisory up front, though: the first run of `dep init` can take quite a long time, as dep is creating fresh clones of all your dependencies into a special location, `$GOPATH/pkg/dep/sources/`.
+> Note: the first run of `dep init` can take quite a long time, as dep is creating fresh clones of all your dependencies into a special location, `$GOPATH/pkg/dep/sources/`.
 This is necessary for dep's normal operations, and is a one-time cost.

 ## `dep init` mechanics